swanson/swanson.github.com/_posts/2013-11-13-some-tools-i-like.md

 ## I need to make a quick web page.
 Should I install WordPress?

 No, please, no!
-Why not try out [Jekyll](http://jekyllrb.com/) &mdash; an awesome static site generator.
+Why not try out [Jekyll](http://jekyllrb.com/) &mdash; an awesome static site generator?

 I've used it to make: